Diet Menus Slimming Challenge

 Ideal weight

-Ideal body weight (IBW) is a clinical standard that includes biometric variables including height, gender, and age.
-It is used to determine the correct dose of medication prescribed to patients and to determine body weight in sports.
-Although the IBW formula is widely used in clinical settings, it is not a universal criterion for measuring the percentage of body fat and muscle mass, as it is different for each individual.
+Ideal body weight (IBW) is a clinical standard that includes biometric variables like height, sex and age.
+It is used to determine the correct dosage of prescribed medication for patients and in sports to determine body weight.
+Although the IBW formula is widely used in clinical settings, it is not a universal criterion for measuring the percentage of body fat and muscle mass, as this varies from individual to individual.

-BMI (Body Mass Index) - Indice de Quetelet is a method invented by the Belgian statistician Adolf Kittel (1796-1874) to calculate the degree of obesity in the human body.
-Body mass index indicates whether a person's body weight is healthy in relation to a person's height (height).
+BMI - body mass index - or Quetelet index (indice de Quetelet) is a method invented by Belgian statistician Adolphe Quetelet (1796-1874) to calculate the degree of obesity in the human body.
+The body mass index indicates whether a person's body weight is healthy in relation to their height.

-To calculate the body mass index, you need to divide the weight (in kilograms) by the square of the height (in meters).
+To calculate BMI, divide weight (in kilograms) by height squared (in meters).

-The World Health Organization (WHO) recommends a healthy BMI range of 18.5 to 25 for both men and women.
-It is widely used in medicine as a rapid indicator of potential health complications.
-In general, the higher your body weight, the more likely you are to suffer from health problems such as obesity, diabetes, heart disease and more.
-Doctors use BMI to inform their patients about possible health problems, especially if there is a gradual increase in their BMI, and this is currently the official indicator for classifying people according to their level of obesity.
+The World Health Organisation (WHO) recommends a healthy BMI range for both men and women between 18.5 and 25.
+It is widely used in the medical field as a quick indicator of possible health complications.
+In general - the higher the BMI, the more likely a person is to suffer from health problems such as obesity, diabetes, heart disease and many others.
+Doctors use BMI to inform their patients about possible health problems, especially if there is a noticeable gradual increase in their BMI, and it is currently the official indicator to classify individuals according to different levels of obesity.

-BMI ranges vary by factors such as region and age, and are sometimes subdivided into categories such as very low weight or very obese.
-Being overweight or underweight can have a significant impact on health, so although BMI is not a completely accurate method of calculating healthy body weight (because the relationship between muscle and fat mass is not taken into account),
+BMI ranges vary depending on factors such as region and age and are sometimes sub-categorised as extremely underweight or severely obese.
+Being overweight or underweight can have a significant impact on health, so although BMI is not a completely accurate method of calculating a healthy body weight (as it does not take into account the relationship between muscle and fat mass) - it is widely used in initial healthy weight diagnosis as it is quick and accurate enough for 90-95% of people.

 What to consider when interpreting the calculated BMI

-Although BMI (body mass index) is a widely used and useful indicator of healthy body weight, it has its limitations.
-It is important to remember that BMI is only a calculation that does not take into account body composition.
-Because body types, muscle, bone mass, and fat distributions vary from person to person, BMI should be used in conjunction with other measurements and not as the sole method of determining a person's healthy body weight.
+Although BMI (body mass index) is a widely used and helpful indicator of a healthy body weight, it has its limitations.
+It is important to remember that BMI is only a calculation that ignores body composition.
+As body types, muscle and bone mass and fat distribution vary from person to person, BMI should be used in conjunction with other measurements and not as the sole method of determining a person's healthy body weight.

 BMI differences in adults

-BMI cannot be completely accurate as it is a measure of body weight, not an indicator of excess body fat.
-BMI is also affected by factors such as age, gender, ethnicity, muscle and body fat mass, and level of physical activity.
-For example, an older person may have a BMI in the healthy weight range, but if they are completely inactive in their daily lives, they may have significant amounts of body fat.
+BMI cannot be completely accurate as it is a measure of excess body weight, not excess body fat.
+BMI is also influenced by factors such as - age, gender, ethnicity, muscle and body fat mass and physical activity level.
+For example, an older person may have a BMI within a healthy weight range, but if they are completely inactive in their daily life, they may have a significant amount of body fat.

-In contrast, a BMI in a young person with high muscle mass may indicate an unhealthy weight.
+On the other hand, a young person with a significant muscle mass may have a BMI that indicates an unhealthy weight.

-For athletes and people who are physically active (muscle mass is higher than the average individual), the calculated BMI may be in the overweight range because muscle is heavier than fat.
+Athletes and people who are physically active (have more muscle mass than the average person) may have a BMI in the overweight range because muscle is heavier than fat.

 In most cases: